VitomsCatena/Vitomscatena/README.md

-Am Victor Omondi techwise known as Vitoms-catena.
+Am Victor Onyango techwise known as Vitoms-catena.

 This is a  complete log of my web development skills, learning, resources, highlights, interests, and everything to do with my learning.
 It's a way to keep track, organize, and share my learning journey.